Art-Sells/Arells/Build-Notes.md

 - - replace cVactTa and acVactTas with cVactDat and acVactDat (to USD total)
 - - Ensure that vatopGroups delete if cVact <= $0.01 and if acVactTas && aBTC = 0, then delete a vatopGroup (do not add a VatopGroup)
 - - - test import (after supplication), so it doesn't create a new group from the acdVatops
-- - - test with 2-3 masstester@gmail.com accounts differing amounts (view all s3 jsons)
+- - - test with 2-3 masstester@gmail.com accounts differing amounts (view all s3 jsons (do are vatopGroups immediately created?))
 - - - Add endless 15 second loop incase Base network is down (if Base Network is congested add error message (if successful, then error message is invisible))

 ### Online: